 Inside the box: my grandfather's birth certificate, two certificates of matrimony for my grandparents (one for the church and one for the city of Newark) and three certificates of Naturalization.
 My grandfather's, my grandmother's and my great grandfather's.

 Then the Apostille.
-An apostille is a specific authenticating certificate that is required by certain countries, including Italia.
+An Apostille is a specific authenticating certificate that is required by certain countries, including Italia.
 Each state has a different price.
 The only thing that is the same, is that you have to send your newly acquired certificates AWAY in the mail to the Secretary of State of whichever state that the birth or marriage certificate was issued in.

 My turn finally came up, and I explained my problem.
-I needed documentation, I needed an apostille.
+I needed documentation, I needed an Apostille.
 Was this the correct document?
 I handed the leather bound certificate to the guy, and he cradled it in his hands.
 Oh, he said, "this is ours.
 I've never seen one this old!
-This is wonderful" he asked how I got it, etc, etc. He assured me it was the right document, and that it was all I needed and sent me on my way.
+This is wonderful" he asked how I got it, and enjoyed my story.
+He assured me it was the right document, and that it was all I needed and sent me on my way.

 Finally I flew to San Francisco.
 I sat before Dr Luciani.
 She looked at the papers, writing down dates, names, numbers.
 She got to the certificate of naturalization, which had more than 1 typo on it, including my grandfather's name, and the date of naturalization.
 She crossed her arms, took a deep breath, and said, "I'm afraid we have a problem.....". what's that?